ACG Virtual Grand Rounds: Career Edition

 Navigating, Networking and Negotiating Your First Job Workshop

 The ACG Women in GI Committee is hosting a program for both men and women geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
-Discussions will focus on details of private practice versus academics, contract analysis, networking skills, negotiating skills, and work‐life balance.
+Discussions will focus on details of private practice versus academics, billing and coding basics, networking skills, negotiating skills, do’s and don’ts of interviewing, finding a job in the COVID-19 era, and achieving success after training.
 Separate breakouts for small group discussions are planned.
-This course will be offered virtually in January 2021.
-More details will be available in late 2020.
+This course will be offered virtually on January 16, 2021 at 10 am to 1 pm EST. This event is supported by Medtronic.

 Career Opportunities for Women in GI Luncheon